GRO4T/air-quality-monitor/README.md

 # Air Quality Monitor

-This repository provides instructions on how to build a simple air quality monitor using PMS5003 and Raspberry Pi.
+This repository contains the code and instructions to build a simple air-quality monitor using a Plantower PMS5003 sensor and a Raspberry Pi.

+## Quick overview

+- Sensor: PMS5003 (particulate matter / PM2.5, PM10)
+- Target platform: Raspberry Pi (3B+ or any 40-pin Pi with UART)
+- Components: Python scripts, a small helper `aqm` binary, and a local InfluxDB stack for storing measurements.

 ## Prerequisites

-* PMS5003 air quality sensor,
+- PMS5003 air quality sensor
-* Raspberry Pi 3B+ (or any other board with 5V UART),
-* Python3 installed on the board.
+- Raspberry Pi (3B+, 4, or similar) with UART pins exposed

+On the Pi you should have:
+- Python 3
+- Docker & Docker Compose (for InfluxDB in this project)

 ## Setup

+Below are the common steps to prepare the Pi and get the project running.

-### Connect PMS5003 sensor to Raspberry Pi
+### 1) Connect PMS5003 sensor to Raspberry Pi

 #### PMS5003 Pinout ([source](https://elty.pl/upload/download/PMS5003_LOGOELE.pdf))